jaschr/ctf/notes/CTF Notes/PicoCTF/2022/017 Packets Primer.md

 ```
 #sudo #apt #wireshark

 I first tried *strings* on the file.
 Which gave me the flag.
-I am going to ignore this and continue to try to get some experience with *wireshark*.
 ```bash
 strings network-dump.flag.pcap
 ```